ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 The degree to which IOPS can be increased is determined by the maximum that is allowed by the volume's profile.

-- [SSD defined performance profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile): [Select Availability]{: tag-green} Customers with special access to volume profiles within the defined performance family can modify the performance level of their `sdp` volumes even if the volumes are not attached to a running virtual server instance.You can specify volume performance in the range of 100 - 64,000 IOPS without capacity-based restrictions.
+- [SSD defined performance profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile): [Select Availability]{: tag-green} Customers with special access to volume profiles within the defined performance family can modify the performance level of their `sdp` volumes even if the volumes are not attached to a running virtual server instance.
+You can specify volume performance in the range of 100 - 64,000 IOPS without capacity-based restrictions.
 The steps for modifying IOPS are the same as for the custom profile.

 - [Tiered profiles](/docs/vpc?topic=vpc-block-storage-profiles#tiers): you can adjust IOPS for an IOPS tier based on volume size or select the next profile that allows for increased performance.
 The volume must be attached to a running virtual server instance.